Wong Chin Foo: Cultural advocacy

-His 1887 essay "Why Am I a Heathen?" explains his rejection of Christianity in favor of traditional Chinese beliefs; it prompted a response that same year, "Why I Am Not a Heathen", written by his fellow Chinese immigrant Yan Phou Lee, a devout Christian.
+In 1887 Wong Chin Foo published the essay "Why Am I a Heathen?", which provoked controversy and elicited responses from contemporaries.
+He explained his rejection of Christianity in favor of traditional Chinese beliefs.
+Prior to this essay, it was common for Wong Chin Foo to endorse Confucianism and point out his critiques of Protestant missionaries.
+But he would also seek to establish common grounds between Confucianism and Christianity.
+This essay marked a transformation from his previous, more conciliatory stance, and it prompted a number of responses, including "Why I Am Not a Heathen", written by his fellow Chinese immigrant Yan Phou Lee, a devout Christian.

-Wong went up repeatedly against anti-Chinese activist Denis Kearney, heckling him and at one point challenging him to a duel, and giving Kearney his choice of weapon: chopsticks, Irish potatoes, or Krupp guns.
+Wong publicly confronted Denis Kearney, and, in one reported incident, challenged him to a duel, offering a choice of "chopsticks, Irish potatoes, or Krupp guns".
 He was a supporter of Sun Yat-Sen's revolutionary message.